|

 Sutton.
 This may be Donald Jack Sutton, C/KX 97603, a

-Stoker 1st Class, in the Royal Navy.
-He was with the HMS
+Stoker 1st Class and was with HMS

-Calcutta when he died on 1st June 1941, aged 22.
+Calcutta when he died on 1 June 1941, aged 22.
 The

 vessel was sunk in an air attack approximately 100 miles